iCAS-Lab/edge-devices/raspberrypi/README.md

 3. `sudo apt install lightdm` # Install and Configure LightDM as default if asked.
 4. `sudo dpkg-reconfigure lightdm` # Select lightdm
 5. `sudo apt install xfce4 xfce4-goodies` # Install XFCE4 GUI
 6. Reboot your machine and the GUI should show up asking for login credentials.
+Be sure to look for a button to select `XFCE Session` to select XFCE as your DE.